Thelma & Louise: Accolades

 The British Film Institute published a book about the film in 2000 as part of a Modern Classics series.
 On the Writers Guild of America Award's list of 101 best screenplays, it made No. 72.

+Legacy

+The final scene, where the title characters embrace before driving off a cliff, has become iconic.
+Numerous homages and parodies of the scene have appeared, including alternate film endings, cartoon parodies, video game "Easter eggs", and as a tragic ending to television series, music videos, and commercials.
+After the film's release, there were reports of a few incidents where people appeared to copy Thelma and Louise's ending by driving off the edge of the Grand Canyon.